Anglo-American School of Sofia: Middle school

 In order to facilitate the transition from elementary to middle school, grade 6 students are self-contained and taught by two core teachers.
 Students see specialist teachers for all other subjects.
 In grades 7 and 8, all students are taught by specialist teachers and benefit from a cohesive and diverse curriculum.
-The academic program is designed to ensure smooth transitions between all three areas of the school, from the elementary to the middle school and finally to the high school.
-The curriculum in grades 6, 7 and 8 continues to offer Mathematics, Science, English, Social studies, Physical Education, French and ESL.
-Bulgarian Language is also introduced in grade 6 as a foreign language option.
-Specialist programs in Art, ICT, and Music are also offered and supported by our purpose built, modern facilities.
+The academic program is designed to ensure smooth transitions between all three areas of the school, from the elementary to the middle school, and finally to the high school.
+The curriculum in grades 6, 7 and 8 continues to offer mathematics, science, English, social studies, physical education, French and ESL.
+The Bulgarian language is also introduced in grade 6 as a foreign language option.
+Specialist programs in art, ICT, and music are also offered and supported by purpose built, modern facilities.

 High school

 High school at AAS comprises grades 9 through 12.
 The high school provides an academic program, which prepares students for university studies.
-High school students at AAS use Science and Chemistry Laboratories, Computer facilities and Art rooms.
-The curriculum of Sciences, Mathematics, Languages, History and Art is adaptable to students of all nationalities and levels of ability.
+High school students use science and chemistry laboratories, computer facilities and art rooms.
+The curriculum of sciences, mathematics, languages, history and art is adaptable to students of all nationalities and levels of ability.

-All high school students are required to complete extracurricular projects, which encourage collaboration, team spirit and commitment and provide opportunities for leadership.
-The CAS (Community, Action and Service) programme is a fundamental and compulsory facet of the IB Diploma.
+All high school students are required to complete extracurricular projects, which encourage collaboration, team spirit, and commitment.
+These extracurricular projects provide opportunities for leadership.
+The CAS (Community, Action and Service) program is a fundamental and compulsory facet of the IB Diploma.

 IB diploma

-The students take six 2-year-long courses chosen from the IBDP groups: 3 subjects at the higher level (HL) and 3 at the standard level (SL).
+Students take six 2-year-long courses chosen from the IBDP groups: 3 subjects at the higher level (HL) and 3 at the standard level (SL).
 The IB Diploma is recognized by the world's leading universities.

 Co-curricular activities

-Additional activities, offered during the school day and after school throughout the year, give students the opportunity to develop special interests, learn new skills, and socialize.
+Additional activities are offered during the school day and after school throughout the year, giving students the opportunity to develop special interests, learn new skills, and socialize.
 These activities are described as co-curricular, as they are intended to complement and supplement the regular academic program.
 The Co-Curricular program at AAS is extensive with between 30 and 40 different offerings per session.

-This program offers the opportunity for students to learn some lifelong skills and to work collaboratively with a wide age range of students.
+These programs offer an opportunity for students to learn lifelong skills and an opportunity to work collaboratively with a wide age range of students.
 In addition, students and teachers have the opportunity to work together outside the normal academic program.